satori-com/satori-video-sdk-cpp/docs/build_bot.md

 Edit `conanfiles.txt`.
 In the `[generators]` section, add the generator `virtualenv`.

 This tells conan to add two convenience scripts, `activate.sh` and `deactivate.sh`, during setup.
-These scripts modify your environment variables to give you access to the SDK command line utilities.
+These scripts modify your environment variables to give you access to the SDK command line tools.
 After you run `cmake` to setup up your build files, the scripts are in the `build` subdirectory of your project.

 Using these scripts means that you don't have to modify your `.bash_profile` or `.bashrc`.

-After you have the scripts, get access to the SDK command line utilities by entering the following:
+After you have the scripts, get access to the SDK command line tools by entering the following:

 ```
 $ source activate.sh
 ```

-This modifies your PATH to include the location of the utilities in your conan local cache.
+This modifies your PATH to include the location of the tools in your conan local cache.
 To switch back to your normal configuration, enter:
 ```
 $ source deactivate.sh